stevenblair/rapid61850/README.md

 ## Features ##

  - Implements sending and receiving GOOSE and Sampled Value packets
- - Lightweight and fast, and suitable for low-cost microcontrollers
+ - Lightweight and fast, and suitable for low-cost microcontrollers and the Raspberry Pi
  - Platform-independent, and any C/C++ compiler should work
  - Performs validation of the SCD file, and reports any problems
  - Can optionally support fixed-length GOOSE encoding, which reduces GOOSE encoding time by approximately 50%